-There are surely countless articles available online about where to go in Portugal, what to visit, what to do, where to eat and a plethora more of subjects written by fellow bloggers which are in all due honesty great.
-I'm about to write one more of these guides, but why should you continue reading my article?
-Well, I was born and bred in Portugal, have travelled the country where many of my friends and family still live extensively and have that so-called insiders knowledge that you only get when you're given bread soaked in wine at the age of 2 by your grandfather (for real).
+There are undoubtedly numerous articles online about places to visit in Portugal, what to see, activities to engage in, dining options, and a multitude of other topics crafted by fellow bloggers, which are, to be honest, excellent.
+I'm about to add another guide to the mix, but why should you read my article?
+Well, I was born and raised in Portugal, have travelled extensively across the country where many of my friends and family still reside and possess that insider knowledge you only acquire when your grandfather gives you bread soaked in wine at the age of 2 (truly).

-This guide is part of an extensive resource library of articles put together by me to make your next holiday in the westernmost country of Europe truly memorable.
+This guide is part of an extensive resource library of articles I put together to make your next holiday in the westernmost country of Europe truly memorable.

-So to start off with, let me tell you how a perfect 1 weekend only itinerary should look like.
+So, to start off with, let me tell you what a perfect 1 weekend itinerary should look like.

 Day 1